HamishPayne/CODE-WORDS/References/Words/readme.md

 Having a focus on the media
 ## Ad nauseam
 To a disgusting or ridiculous degree; to the point of nausea
+## Infinitesimal
+an indefinitely small quantity; a value approaching zero.